 Medora, North Dakota is a town located at the far Western part of the state and is home to the infamous Medora Musical, and gateway to Theodore Roosevelt National Park.
 My last visit here was with my parents in 1983 and I remember I did not appreciate it then because I was so young.
 My parents have attended this musical several times over the years.

-This show is performed live outdoors on a stage setting surrounded by a 2900 seat Burning Hills Amphitheater under the beautiful Badlands sky!
-The performance usually is dedicated to President Theodore Roosevelts’ time in the Badlands and to the Spirit of the West.
+This show is live outdoors on a stage setting as 2900 seats surround it.
+Burning Hills Amphitheater under the beautiful Badlands sky!
+The performance usually consists of dedication to President Theodore Roosevelts’ time in the Badlands and to the Spirit of the West.
 Talented performers come from all over the world along with live horses make this high-energy musical show to be like no other.
 I look forward to my next visit and seeing this show again in the near the future.
 Theodore Roosevelt National Park is also located near Medora as well.

 There are tons of other things to do in Medora as well, such as golfing at Bully Pullpit golf course, hiking, biking trails, camping and cabins, horseback riding, and a cowboy cookout.
 Find your own adventure at Medora.com.

 Home to the world’s largest buffalo and the city where I was born.
 A quaint historical city where historical author writer Louis La’Mour walked the streets and gained inspiration for one of his novels called ‘A Walking Trail’.
 The Stutsman County Fair has made Jamestown home over the 4th of July for many years and one event I’ve enjoyed as I was growing up.
-Jamestown is also known for their Stock Car Races, which always makes for intense excitement and family fun!
-Jamestown is also known for the World’s largest buffalo monument.
+Jamestown is known for their Stock Car Races, which always makes for great family fun and excitement!
+You will also find in Jamestown the World’s largest buffalo monument.

 Elks Camp Grassick